bbsmithy/tigum-gui/README.md

 # Motivation

-Tigum helps you to create a personalized repository of internet knowledge that you can refine over time and share with others.
+Tigum aims to improve the experience of personalized online education.
+Centralize your research and notes in one place while browsing the internet, and refine your knowledge on topics over time.

 Over the last few years I've been learning how to write software.
 About 95% of the resources I have used have been videos, blog posts and offical documentation.
 The internet has given me the access to a world of knowledge which has allowed me to enter into a career in software.